 - Other Apps

 The headline is a mouthful, but the photo above says it better.
-It's an Echo Weave pattern on eight harnesses, designed by Bonnie Inouye and published in the January/February 2008 issue of Handwoven magazine ("Two Patterns for Two Scarves," available by clicking here .)
+It's an Echo pattern on eight harnesses, designed by Bonnie Inouye and published in the January/February 2008 issue of Handwoven magazine ("Two Patterns for Two Scarves," available by clicking here .)
 I wove this sample using 17/2 silk noil for the warps (two separate warps painted in two different color palettes using Pro MX Fiber Reactive Dyes) and 20/2 pearl cotton in navy for the weft.
 The warp is threaded on opposites, allowing for two different colors to play with (or against, depending on your eye) each other in the pattern.
-It's a network draft, providing wonderful curves and waves in the design.
-The beauty part of this Echo Weave draft is that you can also weave Turned Taqueté by adding tabby.
+The treadling too provides for wonderful curves and waves in the design.
+The beauty part of this Echo draft is that you can also weave Jin by adding tabby.
 This is the second pattern that Bonnie refers to in the title of her article.
-Here is the same threading, with tabby, woven as Turned Taqueté.
+Here is the same threading, with tabby, woven as Jin.
 Yes!
 It looks longer, of course, because you've added tabby.
 But it's eq